 Silk Screening, or commonly known as Screen Printing originated thousands of years back in China.
 It’s quite a simple process, and evolved through remarkable technological innovations.
 It might take some time to start with an order for printing because it’s a process of getting a few things in place first.
 Once you begin, you’d just go with the flow.
 You can even set up your own used screen printing equipment for as low as $70.00 or so.

 Mostly in screen printing, colors are separated individually in a particular design.
 The most common form of commercial screen printing is on tee shirts.
 Plastisol is the ink that is generally used for t-shirt printing.
-This ink is more stretchable and durable than water based inks.
+This ink is more stretchable and durable than water based inks website.

 Today, custom tee shirts are used as a method of subjective expression.
 Individuals express their views, social or political, advocates causes, or simply have onlookers turning heads.
 The convenience of online designing and ordering combined with technological improvements in t-shirt printing has just put custom making tees at your finger-tips.